lucasdicioccio/laborantin-hs/README.md

 # TODO

+* save timing of scenario executions in default backend
 * standalone query expression module
 * use Text rather than String where appropriate
 * dependency type with annotations to execute missing dependencies